2019-ncovgroup/data/index.md

 # The nCov-Group Data Repository
 {: .fs-9 .no_toc }

-## AI- and HPC-enabled Generated Leads for SARS-CoV-2 Drugs
+## Targeting SARS-CoV-2 with AI- and HPC-enabled Lead Generation
 {: .no_toc }

 This repository provides access to data, models, and code produced by the **nCoV Group** in support of research aimed at generating leads for potential SARS-CoV-2 drugs.
 The data include representations and computed descriptors for around **4.2 billion** small molecules: some 60 TB of data in all, although many useful subsets are much smaller.